mattermost/docs/source/onboard/migrating-to-mattermost.rst

 The following instructions migrate Mattermost from one server to another by backing up and restoring the Mattermost database and ``config.json`` file.
 For these instructions SOURCE refers to the Mattermost server *from which* your system will be migrated and DESTINATION refers to the Mattermost server *to which* your system will be migrated.

 1. Back up your SOURCE Mattermost server.
-See `Backup and Disaster Recovery documentation </deploy/backup-disaster-recovery.html>`__.
+See :doc:`Backup and Disaster Recovery documentation </deploy/backup-disaster-recovery>`.
 2. Upgrade your SOURCE Mattermost server to the latest major build version.
-See `Upgrading Mattermost Server documentation </upgrade/upgrading-mattermost-server.html>`__.
+See :doc:`Upgrading Mattermost Server documentation </upgrade/upgrading-mattermost-server>`.
 3. Install the latest major build of Mattermost server as your DESTINATION.

   - Make sure your new instance is properly configured and tested.
 The database type (MySQL or PostgreSQL) and version of SOURCE and DESTINATION deployments need to match.